Accessing your medical information

-Columbia Memorial Hospital (CMH) is committed to both protecting your personal health information, while also making it available to you so that you can be an equal partner in your healthcare decisions.
+Columbia Memorial Hospital is committed to both protecting your personal health information and making it available to you so that you can be an equal partner in your health care decisions.

 As a patient at CMH, your rights include: "The right to access information contained in his or her clinical records within a reasonable time frame.
 The hospital must not frustrate the legitimate efforts of individuals to gain access to their own medical records and must actively seek to meet these requests as quickly as its keeping system permits."

 You may access your medical record in three ways:

 - By asking your health care provider to review your medical chart with you.

 - By joining our online patient portal, myCMH.
 (Please Note: This is an abbreviated version of your medical record.
 Some test results may not be available on myCMH.)

 - By requesting a copy of your medical record from the Medical Records Department.